learninglab-dev/ll-first-reactLab/challengesolution.md

 [Build useEffect](https://github.com/learninglab-dev/ll-first-reactLab/blob/master/challengesolution.md#build-useeffect)\

 # Creating a Counter State
 This challenge is asking us to keep track of the number of GIFs we're displaying using a counter.
-To solve this task, we can put our new knowledge of states to use by creating a State for our Counter!
+To solve this task, we can put our new knowledge of states to use by creating a state for our counter!

 Two key things to know for creating this state: for one, states don't have to be boolean—they can be numbers, strings, functions, etc!
-In this case, we'll want to make our state a number that will increment in the function we'll build to change its value.
+In this case, we'll want to make our state a number that will increment as GIFs appear on the display.
 The second thing to know is that in this function, there are several levels of parent & child components: App.js is the parent, and Switch is the child under that, with Image being the child under Switch.
 To keep track of all of the GIFs in your webpage, you'll want to keep your counter state up in App.js, so that it can know the state of all GIFs/images being displayed.

-We're going to want to use the same `useState` syntax as we used for showImg and setShowImg!
-In the top-level component of App.js, add a line establishing your count state.
+We're going to want to use the same `useState` syntax as we used for showImg and setShowImg.
+In the top-level component of App.js, add a line establishing your count state:
 ```js
 import React, { useState } from 'react'
 import Layout from './Layout'